Placed together, it says, “In all wisdom and understanding he made known to us the mystery of his will.”

 The “mystery of God’s will” refers to the unfolding of the plan of salvation (1 Cor 2:6–12).
-This is in contrast to the rites of the mystery religions, such as those of the cult of Artemis or of Isis.
+This contrasts with the rites of the mystery religions, such as those of the cult of Artemis or of Isis.
 Those rituals promised to yield greater spiritual insight and power, resulting in the initiate sharing in the fate of the god.

 However, in the Old Testament (OT), a mystery consists of a formerly hidden secret of God’s activity which is now being disclosed.

-For Jews and early Christians, the term means a once-hidden plan now revealed by God, rather than our contemporary understanding of a mystery as something unknown (Eph 3:3–6; Eph 6:19; Col 1:25–27).
+For Jewish people and early Christians, the term means a once-hidden plan now revealed by God, rather than our contemporary understanding of a mystery as something unknown (Eph 3:3–6; Eph 6:19; Col 1:25–27).

 In other words, not only the Father devised the arrangement for our salvation.
 The preexistent Son participated in determining how to overcome the obstacle which sin would thrust into the human-divine relationship.
 God began to unfold this plan when the messiah came (Gal 4:4–5; Mark 1:14–15).
 However, it shall not be completely fulfilled until the final day of our redemption (Eph 4:30; 1 Tim 6:13–16).